MCV-Software/TWBlue/doc/manual.md

 #### Proxi tab

-In this tab you can configure TWBlue to use a Proxy server by completing the fields displayed (server, port, user and password).
+In this tab you can configure TWBlue to use a Proxy server by completing the fields displayed (type, server, port, user and password).

 ## License, source code and donations